testfairy/docs/docs/01_Getting_Started/04_How_To_Invite_Testers.md

 ![alt invite group](/img/app/tester-group-2.png)

 In order to delete a group you will first have to delete all its mentions in the GROUPS field.
-Delete the group by pressing the `x` next to it sname.
-Once you delete all its occurances it will de deleted.
+Delete the group by pressing the `x` next to its name.
+Once you have delete all its occurances it will de deleted.
 Refresh the apage to make sure it was deleted.

 ![ alt delete group](../../img/app/delete-group.png)